Boundary Waters Canoe Area Wilderness

 One Honest Warning

 Portaging with a full pack and canoe is physically demanding.
 If you’ve never done it, talk honestly with your outfitter about the right entry point for your group’s fitness level.
-Choosing a route with too many or too long portages is the most common mistake first-time visitors make, and it can turn a trip from memorable to miserable quickly.
+Choosing a route with too many or too long portages is the most common mistake first-time visitors make, and it turns a memorable trip into a miserable one.